mm1technology/GMX_PI_HAT/README.md

 # Some example Code

 In this repo we will add differnt examples to use our GMX modules.<br>
-The first 'basic' example is to run the LoRaWAN GMX-LR1 module, you find here a first version of the python code to make a LoRaWAN connection.<br/>
+The first 'basic' example is for the LoRaWAN GMX-LR1 module <b>gmx_lr1.py</b>, this is a first version of the python code to make a LoRaWAN connection.<br/>
 This is a very first example ( so quite rough) but working!<br/>
 Stay tuned for updates and feel free to change it as you wish.

+# Contact

+If you want additional info please contat us at [info@gimasi.ch](mailto:info@gimasi.ch)